 3. Home Office Processes

-The Working Party is chaired by Professor Sir Ross Cranston, former Solicitor General and recently retired as Judge in Charge of the Administrative Court.
-The members of the Working Party are:
+The Working Party was chaired by Professor Sir Ross Cranston, former Solicitor General and recently retired as Judge in Charge of the Administrative Court.
+The members of the Working Party were:

 - Michael Fordham QC